 Fix – Windows Defender keeps finding Trojan, But fails to Delete

 The Windows Defender bug is very popular among users running Windows 10 v2004 or above.
-Under this bug, Windows Defender from mistaking legitimate files for trojans (Windows Defender False Positive Trojan).
+Under this bug, Windows Defender mistook legitimate files for Trojans (Windows Defender False Positive Trojan).
 In case, you’re also facing the same issue, then here’s how you can fix that:

 Launch File Explorer and then head over to the following folder:

-Here, you will find a folder name DetectionHistory.
+Here, you will find a folder named DetectionHistory.
 You need to delete it.